Sick of Probabilities?

 Worried about bidding NT hands?

-Many players appear to have more problems understanding when to bid game in No Trumps (NT) than in suit contracts.
+Many players appear to have more problems understanding when to bid game in No Trumps (NT) rather than in suit contracts.
 And many players find No Trump (NT) contracts harder to play.
 Experts tell us that No Trump hands are easier to play because there are fewer techniques in the declarers tool box, and fewer options for the opponents (e.g. no one needs to think about trumps for a start).

 You can bid 3NT hands with 24, 25 or 26 HCP, but success depends in part on how those points are split between the two hands.

 With only 24 HCP you have about a 40% chance to make 3NT if your points are split 12-12, 13-11, or 14-10, and the chance to make 3NT starts to drop significantly when your point split is 18-6 or worse (36%).
 I think this is largely about having access to both hands, e.g. you can't play some finesses if you can't access the dummy.

 With 25 HCP you have nearly a 60% of making 3NT with a points split of 13-12, 14-11, 15-10, and 16-9, but your chance to make 3NT drops below 50% for point splits 21-4 or worse.

 With 26 HCP you have a 75% of making 3NT with points split 14-12, 15-11, 16-10, and the chance to make 3NT only drops below 50% for HCP splits of 25-1 or 26-0.
 For all distributions of 20-6 points or better the probability of making 3NT still exceeds 70%.